-- 3.1 Provide Hands-on Learning & STEAM Experiences: This action was implemented as expected.
+3.1 Provide Hands-on Learning & STEAM Experiences: This action was implemented as expected.
 The District spent under the amount budgeted for this action.
-To the extent possible, the staff was able to provide STEAM Experiences. - 3.2 Professional Learning: CC Standards Although this action was implemented as expected and the services were rendered, the District spent under the budget for this action.
+To the extent possible, the staff was able to provide STEAM Experiences.
+Although this action was implemented, the number of experiences was limited causing not all funds to be spent.

+3.2 Professional Learning: CC Standards Although this action was implemented as expected and the services were rendered, the District spent under the budget for this action.
 The District has not been billed for all of the services performed in the 2022-2023 school year.
-The District expects to book a liability and outstanding amounts upon receipt of the bill. - 3.3 Supplemental Materials: This action was implemented as expected, the District spent over the amount budgeted for this action. - 3.4 State Adopted Curriculum: This action was implemented as expected, The District spent under the amount budgeted for this action.
+The District expects to book a liability and outstanding amounts upon receipt of the bill.

+3.3 Supplemental Materials: This action was implemented as expected, the District spent over the amount budgeted for this action due to more in-class experiences that were planned and less out of classroom experiences being provided.
+Also, the cost of materials increased, and the district did not account for this in the budget in this area.

+3.4 State Adopted Curriculum: This action was implemented as expected, The District spent under the amount budgeted for this action.
 The District provided all materials to students required, however, the District overbudgeted in this area.
 The supplemental materials provided were funded through other one-time federal dollars.